Content created: 2012-06-25

 The story of how this happened makes up the first portion, or pǐn 品, of the scripture —about a quarter of it.
 The remainder is given over to his discourses on how enlightenment occurs and what it means, as represented also in other Chán scriptures.
 (Huìnéng was extreme compared with earlier Chán interpreters, which won him enemies, even though his position eventually came to be especially revered.)

-For purposes of the kinds of classes I teach, this short autobiography is a useful demonstration of the process of sudden enlightenment so central to Dhyāna thinking, but it also has a number of interesting subtexts:
+For purposes of the kinds of classes I have taught, this short autobiography is a useful demonstration of the process of sudden enlightenment so central to Dhyāna thinking, but it also has a number of interesting subtexts:

 - For one, it is a classic rags-to-riches tale as a scullery lad suddenly is catapulted to the head of the Chán movement.